Press kits have been an important element of a band's promotion since the beginning of the modern music industry.

 To create that, we selected Save As > Tag and Field Type > Dropdown.
 We labeled the field “Select Format” and created tag options for CD, Tape, and Vinyl.
 Finally, we made all the fields required and renamed the “Subscribe” button “Submit Form.”

-Make final template updates
+Step #5: Make final EPK template updates

 Once you have all the important information inserted, it’s time to let your creativity shine.
 An all black background simply doesn’t match the Sundae Crush aesthetic.
 Instead of just picking a single color, I went into Canva to create a long grid of some of my personal favorite Sundae Crush pictures.

 I went into the “General Styles” section of our landing page designer and uploaded this grid as our new background image.
 Then, I went in and edited the form and link button colors to fit our band’s vibe.
-The result is an EPK that not only has everything a journalist, blogger, station manager, and more would ever need, it expresses our band’s style and personality.
+The result is a free EPK that not only has everything a journalist, blogger, station manager, and more would ever need, it expresses our band’s style and personality.

 Ways to promote your EPK